nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

     If you don't specify custom value for the "**Volume Size (GB)**", that will be set to the root disk size of your selected Flavor.
 For more about the default root disk size you can refer to [this documentation](flavors.md).
-    We can override this value by entering our own custom value (in GB) and that is available as a Volume that is attach to the instance to enable persistent storage.
+    We can override this value by entering our own custom value (in GiB) and that is available as a Volume that is attach to the instance to enable persistent storage.